Frequently asked questions

 All courses are delivered through English.
 Learners are advised that to benefit from their chosen course they should be proficient in written and spoken English.
 Learners may be required to do an English Language proficiency assessment as part of the interview process.

-If you are receiving a Social Welfare payment, it is possible that you can return to full-time education as a VTOS/Back to Education student without loss of Income.
+If you are receiving a Social Welfare payment, it may be possible to return to full-time education without loss of income.
+Please contact [email protected]

 Students undertaking any full time Further Education course may apply for a means tested maintenance grant.
 Application forms are available from www.susi.ie.
 Students from designated disadvantaged partnership areas may be eligible for financial assistance towards course charges.

-However, we are conducting interviews for courses where there is a specific entry requirement such as a portfolio or audition.
+When you apply for a course, your application will be acknowledged.
+Some courses may require an interview, portfolio, or audition.
 You will be informed of this when you apply, and you will be given a date and instructions regarding what is required.

 Interviews for all courses generally take place in the Bull Alley campus or online via Zoom.